 Revel takes 1 to 2 of his naps in it during the day and sleeps all of the night except the morning session, because that is our cuddle time.
 At first I felt guilty putting him in there, and honestly sometimes I still do, but he seems to really love it and I get some much needed sleep.
 With Jason being gone for the past few weeks, and me on both Max and Revel, it has been beyond amazing for not only letting me sleep but also give me some me time.

-The price tag of $1295 is in my opinion is a crazy price.
+The price tag of $1295 is a little much for our household.
 If you can afford it, awesome, however if you are like me and can not wrap your head around buying a crib for that price you are in luck.
 They rent the Snoo out for $100 a month!
 This I believe is fully worth it because you can try it out and if it works, awesome, you can keep renting it and if it doesn’t you can send it right back!

 If you are an on the go person like myself and think you will need/want to pump, I highly recommend the Willow.
 It is a portable pump that fits inside your bra and can go wherever you go.
 Since I have a toddler and a newborn at home, life has been a bit busier than when it was just Max.
 Now, if Revel is sleeping and Max is up and wants me to play outside, I can do all the things and pump.
 Also, for me, my right breast had a hard time getting up to speed with my left breast, and so while Revel was feeding off the left, I was able to pump on the right at the same time.
 It’s because of the Willow that I was able to get the right up and running so smoothly.
 Now both breasts are producing almost the same amount!